 Theorem \ref{thm2} is proved. $\square$

-\subsection{Proof of Corollary 1}
+\subsection{Proof of corollary 1}

-(i) It follows from theorem \ref{thm1}, that ${\Bbb A}_{\phi}$ is a stationary $AF$-algebra.
-An arithmetic invariant of the stable isomorphism classes of the stationary $AF$-algebras has been found by D.~Handelman in \cite{Han1}.
+(i) It follows from theorem \ref{thm1}, that ${\Bbb A}_{\phi}$ is a stationary AF $C^*$-algebra.
+An arithmetic invariant of the stable isomorphism classes of the stationary AF $C^*$-algebras has been found by D.~Handelman in \cite{Han1}.
 Summing up his results, the invariant is as follows.

-Let $A\in GL_n({\Bbb Z})$ be a matrix with the strictly positive entries, such that $A$ is equal to the minimal period of the Bratteli diagram of the stationary $AF$-algebra.
-(In case the matrix $A$ has the zero entries, it is necessary to take a proper minimal power of the matrix $A$.)
-By the Perron-Frobenius theory, the matrix $A$ has a real eigenvalue $\lambda_A>1$, which exceeds the absolute values of other roots of the characteristic polynomial of $A$.
-Note that $\lambda_A$ is an algebraic integer (unit).
-Consider a real algebraic number field $K={\Bbb Q}(\lambda_A)$ obtained as an extension of the field of the rational numbers by the algebraic number $\lambda_A$.
+Let $A\in GL_n({\Bbb Z})$ be a matrix with the strictly positive entries, such that $A$ is equal to the minimal period of the Bratteli diagram of the stationary AF $C^*$-algebra.
+(In case the matrix $A$ has zero entries, it is necessary to take a proper minimal power of the matrix $A$.)
+By the Perron-Frobenius theory, matrix $A$ has a real eigenvalue $\lambda_A>1$, which exceeds the absolute values of other roots of the characteristic polynomial of $A$.
+Note that $\lambda_A$ is an invertible algebraic integer (the unit).
+Consider the real algebraic number field $K={\Bbb Q}(\lambda_A)$ obtained as an extension of the field of the rational numbers by the algebraic number $\lambda_A$.
 Let $(v^{(1)}_A,\dots,v^{(n)}_A)$ be the eigenvector corresponding to the eigenvalue $\lambda_A$.
 One can normalize the eigenvector so that $v^{(i)}_A\in K$.